 This option should be enabled when connecting to a PPP router that uses a two-byte sequence number instead of a onebyte sequence number.
 Some Cisco routers with software versions IOS 11.0 and IOS 11.1 use a two-byte sequence number.

-If compression has been negotiated for the connection but many data errors are received and very little data, the Extended Sequence number may need to be enabled.
+If compression has been negotiated for the connection but many data errors are received and very little data, the Extended Sequence number may need to be enabled to allow for the two byte sequence numbering.